Eric McWilliams

 Eric Lee McWilliams (born April 18, 1950) is a retired American professional basketball player born in Denver, Colorado.

-A 6'8" forward from California State University, Long Beach, McWilliams played one season (1972–73) in the National Basketball Association as a member of the Houston Rockets.
+He played college basketball at California State University, Long Beach (now Long Beach State Beach) and was a second-team All-Pacific Coast Athletic Association selection in 1972.
+McWilliams played one season (1972–73) in the National Basketball Association as a member of the Houston Rockets.
 He averaged 2.0 points per game in 44 games.
 He played for the Stockholm, Sweden based Alviks BK during the 1975–76 season.